 About Us

-The Transparency and Accountability Initiative (TAI) is a collaborative for funder learning and action in support of participation, openness and accountability around the world.
-Our members have over USD500 million in active grants in support of those goals
+The Trust, Accountability, and Inclusion (TAI) Collaborative - Funders for Participatory Governance is a platform for funder learning and action in support of participation, openness and accountability around the world.
+Our members have over USD500 million in active grants in support of those goals.
+Join us!

 We envision a society where